manjula-s-13/Flipazon/README.md

 # Flipazon
-An E-Commerce web application with Spring Cloud Microservices and ReactJs.
+"A web application that allows users to register accounts, browse a catalog of products, add items to their wishlists, and proceed with product purchases."